ezerfernandes/util/README.md

 runs the command `mv foo foo.bak` for each line `foo`.
 If the command template contains no `%` signs, an extra `%` argument is implied at the end.

-`yorn` reads lines from standard input, prompts _on the terminal_ for a 'y' or 'n' response, and prints the selected lines on standard utput.

 `z command args...` tries to run the command on the specified arguments, but if any of those arguments appear to be compressed